Has your daughter called herself fat? What can you do when your tween daughter calls herself fat?

 Body acceptance comes with time – it is not something that happens overnight.
 It will require consistent conversation with your child to convince her that her body truly is OK.
 Here are some tips:

-- Avoid bringing any magazines or reading materials into the house if they promote any form of dieting or focus on weight loss.
+Avoid magazines and reading materials into the house if they promote any form of dieting or focus on weight loss.
 Remember that most magazines are not talking about diets openly – they are hiding them under the guise of “health,” but if the end result is weight loss, it is, in fact, promoting a diet.

-- Avoid purchasing any foods that are considered “diet” food.
 This includes diet soda.
-We have discovered that diet soda does not support weight loss in any way, including sugar-free, fat-free, carb-free, etc. Only use gluten-free products if someone in your family has Celiac disease or is otherwise instructed to eat gluten free by a physician.
+We have discovered that diet soda does not support weight loss in any way, including sugar-free, fat-free, carb-free, etc. Only use gluten-free products if someone in your family has Celiac disease or is otherwise instructed to eat gluten free by a board-certified physician.

 There is nothing we can do as parents to completely protect our children from the fatphobic culture in which we live.
-We can, however, teach them to navigate our fatphobic culture without shame, control our home environment, and talk to our children openly and often about accepting their bodies as they are.
+But if our tween daughter calls herself fat, we can help.
+We can teach her to navigate our fatphobic culture without shame, control our home environment, and talk to her openly and often about accepting her body.